aliinejad/maxscale/README.md

 # maxscale-helmChart

-This Helm Chart  runs  MariaDB MaxScale for mariadb replication cluster
+This Helm Chart  runs  MariaDB MaxScale for mariadb replication cluster with readwrite splite and auto failover option